A Brief HIPAA Background

 Personal Health Information (PHI) has been protected since the Health Insurance Portability and Accountability Act (HIPAA) became law in 1996.
 The security requirements are covered in the Privacy Rule that was finalized in 2000 then modified in 2002 and the Security Rule that was finalized in 2003.

 The requirements were then modified as part of the Health Information Technology for Economic and Clinical Health Act (HITECH).
-Collectively these requirements are overseen by the Office of Civil Rights in the Department of Health and Human Services.
+The Office of Civil Rights in the Department of Health and Human Services oversees these requirements collectively.

 All the various laws and a decade of history have introduced a great deal of fear, uncertainty, and doubt about what the law requires your practice to do.
-So it is time to demystify medical records shredding and whom is covered.
+So it is time to demystify medical records shredding and whom it covers.